OctopusDeploy/blog/blog/2024-09/octopus-cloud-architecture/index.md

 ### Use officially supported APIs only

 Octopus Cloud glues together several 3rd party services using their APIs.
 This might sound like an obvious choice.
 That said, we’ve extended this approach also to interactions with internal services and Octopus Server itself.
-For example, if Octopus Cloud needs to provide a configuration value to a Cloud instance for a configuration setting which isn't exposed via an public API, then we will add a new API and won't modify this setting directly in the database.
+For example, if Octopus Cloud needs to provide a configuration value to a Cloud instance for a configuration setting that isn't exposed via a public API, then we will add a new API and won't modify this setting directly in the database.

 Fun fact: After years of using APIs from major service and Cloud providers, we've learnt that very few of them follow [SemVer](https://semver.org/), and changes to runtime characteristics (e.g., a synchronous operation becomes asynchronous and vice versa) happen all the time and without any notice.